-When analyzing a number of subcatchments, it is necessary to combine and route the runoff hydrographs subcatchment to determine the flows and volumes throughout the system.
-CUHP software provides input parameters that identify to which junction in EPA SWMM each subcatchment's hydrograph is to be linked and then generates an output file that SWMM recognizes as an external flow file.
-The CUHP User Manual covers all these features and more.
+When analyzing numerous subcatchments, hydrographs from subcatchments must be combined and routed through the drainage system.
+CUHP allows the modeler to specify the target node in EPA SWMM where each subcatchment hydrograph will be linked.
+CUHP then generates an output text file that SWMM recognizes as an external inflow file.
+The CUHP User Manual provides a detailed description of these features and more.